 - Slowly slide in the eggs, and carefully mix them with the tomato sauce to coat, without breaking the pieces.
 Allow to heat through for a few minutes and serve warm.

-I also have a similar version of this Sambal Telur recipe made with Fried Eggs.
+I also have a similar version of this Egg Sambal or Sambal Telur recipe made with Fried Eggs.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat